 The Sponsoring Church Arrangement

 God wills for all people to be saved in Christ Jesus (I Timothy 2:4; II Peter 3:9); Christians must go out and proclaim the Word of the Gospel to their fellow human beings (Matthew 28:18-20; Romans 10:14-17).
-The local church, as the Body of Christ manifest in a given area, has an important role to play in facilitating, funding, and encouraging the work of evangelism (I Corinthians 9:1-14; 12:12-28; Ephesians 4:11-16).
+The local church, as the Body of Christ manifests in a given area, has an important role to play in facilitating, funding, and encouraging the work of evangelism (I Corinthians 9:1-14; 12:12-28; Ephesians 4:11-16).
 But are there limitations to the means by which a local church facilitates evangelism?

 One of the major disagreements which led to the division between the Disciples of Christ, Christian Churches, and the Churches of Christ by the end of the nineteenth century involved the missionary society.
-Most among churches of Christ at the time recognized that the Scriptures did not authorize the local church to fund such endeavors.
+Most among the churches of Christ at the time recognized that the Scriptures did not authorize the local church to fund such endeavors.
 And yet, as many associated with the Gospel Advocate began agitating toward greater congregational support of parachurch institutions and organizations within a generation or two, a new and novel form of cooperation among local churches emerged.
 The means by which such coordination would take place became known as the sponsoring church arrangement in which the elders overseeing one local congregation would become the "sponsor" of a missionary family, an area of evangelistic effort abroad, or a regional or national evangelistic endeavor.
 Other congregations who agreed to help provide financial support for these endeavors would thus send their money to the "sponsoring" church, and they would then distribute the money as they saw fit.
 Early examples of the "sponsoring church arrangement" in terms of consolidating support for missions included the Broadway church of Lubbock, Texas, as the sponsor for the work in Germany and the Union Avenue church in Memphis, Tennessee, as the sponsor for the work in Japan.
-Meanwhile the Highland church in Abilene, Texas, established themselves as the sponsoring church for the Herald of Truth radio (and later television) program, ultimately supported by churches around the country.
+Meanwhile, the Highland church in Abilene, Texas, established itself as the sponsoring church for the Herald of Truth radio (and later television) program, ultimately supported by churches around the country.
 More recent examples of such arrangements include the "One Nation Under God" campaign sponsored by the Sycamore church in Cookeville, Tennessee, attempting to distribute religious literature to houses around the country in 1991, and the Gospel Broadcasting Network (GBN), sponsored by a church in Southaven, Mississippi, receives funding, from among other sources, the donated collections of local congregations.

 By what authority does the sponsoring church arrangement exist?
 Its proponents believe that the major problem with the missionary societies was not the cooperative effort but the intermediating human institution.
 It is believed that financial cooperation can exist among churches as long as a given evangelistic work remains under the oversight of the elders of a local congregation.
 It is defended as being more efficient and providing the opportunity to maintain evangelistic endeavors which may go well beyond the ability of one local congregation to fund and maintain.
 Many will point to Philippians 4:10-19 as authority for the "sponsoring church arrangement," claiming that the church in Philippi was Paul's sponsor.
 Are these claims true?